Empirical Design in Reinforcement Learning: Observational experiments

 \subsection{Do we really need more runs?}

 Nobody wants to run their experiment longer than needed.
 Just increasing the number of runs makes our experiments take longer, and has real environmental costs.
 Ideally, one would hope that advanced statistical tools can save us.
 Unfortunately, there is an inherent trade-off between making some assumptions and having tighter confidence intervals, and avoiding assumptions and having potentially useless confidence intervals.
-In this section, we highlight that we may need to do more runs, especially for the types of agents that we currently analyze that can have highly skewed performance distributions.
+In this section, we highlight that we may need to do more runs, especially for the types of agents that we currently analyze because they can produce highly skewed performance distributions.

 Consider the following example.
-Imagine we have collected 10 runs of the DQN algorithm on the PuddleWorld domain and we wish to report DQN's average performance.
+Imagine we have collected 10 runs of the DQN algorithm on the PuddleWorld environment and we wish to report DQN's average performance.
 We can compute a confidence interval around this mean estimate, to reflect our uncertainty due to only having 10 runs.
-There are several different assumptions we could make, resulting in different confidence intervals.
+There are several assumptions we could make, resulting in different confidence intervals.
 We visualize several options in Figure~\ref{fig:skew_confidence_intervals}.
 In this synthetic example, we can actually compute the true mean and check: did our confidence intervals capture the mean?
 We can see the estimated average performance for these 10 runs is far from the true average performance of DQN in this environment.
-Further, four of the confidence intervals provide overly optimistic ranges and fail to capture the true mean.
+Further, four of the confidence intervals provide overly optimistic ranges and fail to capture our estimate of true mean (from 250 samples).